 Costco’s Operations Management, 10 Decisions, Productivity

-Costco Wholesale Corporation 10 strategic decisions of operations management areas, productivity case study and analysis
+Costco Wholesale 10 critical decisions of operations management, strategic areas, productivity, retail business analysis case study

 A Costco in Markham, Ontario, Canada.
 Costco Wholesale Corporation’s operations management (OM) addresses the 10 strategic decision areas in its business to maximize productivity.
 (Photo: Public Domain)

-Costco Wholesale Corporation maintains its position as the second biggest retailer in the world through successful operations management (OM).
-The 10 strategic decisions of operations management tackle the operational concerns in various areas of the business.
-Costco has different operations management practices based on varying market conditions around the world.
-However, Costco has developed standards and policies for operations management throughout the organization in general.
-As such, Costco’s standardization helps ensure consistency and a unified direction for operations management toward the long-term fulfillment of its mission and vision.
+Costco Wholesale Corporation maintains its position as one of the biggest retailers in the world through successful operations management (OM).
+The 10 critical decisions of operations management deal with operational concerns in various areas of the business.
+Costco has multiple operations management standards based on varying market conditions around the world.
+However, the warehouse club company also has standards and policies for operations management applicable throughout the organization.
+Standardization ensures consistency and a unified direction for operations management toward the long-term fulfillment of Costco’s mission and vision and the business focus on quality and affordability of merchandise that satisfies customer expectations.

-Costco Wholesale Corporation successfully applies the 10 strategic decisions of operations management in all of its business areas through standards and policies for efficiency and productivity, despite variations in market conditions.
-The resulting standardized and streamlined operational performance helps improve the company’s competitive advantages over other retailers, especially large ones that also have effective operations management approaches that utilize technologies for high efficiency and productivity.
+Costco successfully applies the 10 strategic decisions of operations management in all its business areas through standards and policies for efficiency and productivity, despite variations in market conditions.
+The resulting standardized and streamlined operational performance improves the competitive advantages enumerated in the SWOT analysis of Costco to address competition with Walmart, Aldi, Home Depot, Amazon, Whole Foods, and other retailers that also have operations management approaches for high efficiency and productivity.

 2. Quality Management.
 In this decision area of operations management, Costco Wholesale’s strategy involves service quality control through HR training and development, as well as co-branding using the Kirkland Signature brand to indicate high quality.
-The Kirkland Signature is especially effective in establishing consistency in quality in all Costco warehouses/stores.
+Kirkland Signature is especially effective in establishing consistency in quality in the company’s warehouses/stores.
+Costco’s generic competitive strategy and intensive growth strategies apply quality standards that align with the company’s operations management goals for quality management.

 5. Layout Design and Strategy.
-Costco Wholesale uses the warehouse-style layout for its stores.
-The company’s goal in this strategic decision area of operations management is to maximize the use of existing store space.
+Costco Wholesale uses warehouse-style layouts for its stores.
+The company’s strategic goal in this decision area of operations management is to maximize the use and productivity of existing store space.
 Costco uses its warehouse-style stores as retail spaces doubling as storage spaces.
 In this way, the firm avoids spending on additional storage space.

 7. Supply Chain Management.
 Costco has a supplier diversification strategy for this decision area of operations management.
-However, the company’s supply chain management is focused on quality and low prices.
-As a result, Costco offers a limited array of products at its warehouses/stores.
-The company does not sell products with high bulk/wholesale prices.
+Along with this strategy, the company’s supply chain management focuses on quality and low prices.
+As a result, Costco applies some limits on the array of products at its warehouses/stores.
+The company does not sell products that have high bulk/wholesale prices.
+The supply chain management efficiency and resulting store productivity help manage the effects of the tough competitive rivalry demonstrated in the Five Forces analysis of Costco.

 8. Inventory Management.
-For this strategic decision area of operations management, Costco Wholesale Corporation ensures inventory efficiency by using warehouse-style stores as retail and storage spaces in one.
-Also, the company displays goods in their shipping pallets, instead of arranging individual items on shelves.
+For this strategic decision area of operations management, Costco Wholesale Corporation ensures inventory efficiency and cost-effectiveness by using warehouse-style stores as retail and storage spaces in one.
+Also, the company displays some goods in their shipping pallets, instead of arranging the individual items on shelves.
 In this way, Costco reduces inventory costs.

 9. Scheduling.
 Costco’s scheduling approaches are comparable to those of other firms in the retail industry.
-The company uses automated systems for scheduling most of its sales personnel, so that HR capacity utilization is maximized.
-In this strategic decision area of operations management, Costco Wholesale applies conventional strategies and tactics.
+The company uses automated systems for scheduling many of its processes and some sales personnel, so that human resource capacity utilization is maximized to match the productivity goals of the retail business.
+In this critical decision area of operations management, Costco Wholesale applies conventional strategies and tactics.

 Productivity at Costco Wholesale

-Costco Wholesale Corporation’s measures for productivity are based on effectiveness and efficiency of retail service operations management.
-The following are some of the notable productivity criteria used at Costco:
+Costco Wholesale Corporation’s criteria for productivity are based on effectiveness and efficiency of retail service operations management.
+The following are some of the notable productivity metrics applicable to Costco:

 1. Revenue per square foot (Costco warehouse/store productivity)